xybu/cs590-map/testbed_mapping_v2/README.md

  * Threshold for PM over-utilization (default: if CPU share needed to cover the load is 10% more than the max CPU share of this PM).
  * Threshold for PM under-utilization (default: if CPU share needed to cover the load is no more than 90% of max CPU share of this PM).

-### Starting Point

-The first iteration uses the following initial values:

- * All PMs are chosen and no PM is excluded.
- * Each PM is allocated `constants.INIT_SWITCH_CPU_SHARES` (default: 20) or PM's `MIN_SWITCH_CPU_SHARE`  percent CPU, whichever is greater, for packet processing.
- * Rest of the CPU share is allocated to fulfill vhost CPU requirements.

 ### Iterations

 The program has an input queue to hold input that will be tried, and a hash set that saves the input along with its result (i.e., assignment and edge cut):